| ||||||||||||||||||||||||||

 |

-1- SOCIAL RESPONSIBILITYTo operate the company in a way that actively recognizes the central role that business plays in society by initiating innovative ways to improve the quality of life locally, nationally and internationally.
+1- Social ResponsibilityTo operate the company in a way that actively recognizes the central role that business plays in society by initiating innovative ways to improve the quality of life locally, nationally and internationally.
+What we're doing:

-5- SUPPORT COMMUNITY TRADEWe support small producer communities around the world.
+5- Support Community TradeWe support small producer communities around the world.
+What we're doing: